priyanshuharshbodhi1/InsightFlow/README.md

 - **AI-Powered Summaries**: Get instant summaries of feedback and actionable insights.
 - **Dual AI Provider Support**: Automatically falls back from OpenAI to Gemini for cost-effective AI processing.
 - **Customizable Widgets**: Easily integrate feedback collection into your website with customizable widgets.
-- **Effortless Integration**: Embed Zapfeed with a single line of code, direct links, or QR codes.
+- **Effortless Integration**: Embed InsightFlow with a single line of code, direct links, or QR codes.
 - **AI Chat**: Interact with an AI chatbot to analyze feedback data and get insights.

 ## Technologies Used